lehzhu/financeAgent/README.md

 # FinanceQA Agent

 A pragmatic baseline for answering finance questions using three simple tools (SQLite lookups, FAISS narrative search, and a safe calculator).
 Current measured accuracy on FinanceQA (v4) ranges from ~30–50% depending on sample size and question mix.
-The calculation path is notably weak right now.
-Branches v4.5 and v5 were unsuccessful experiments and are not representative of a working system.
+Branches v4.5 and v5 were experiments and are not as mature.

 ## Quick Demo